hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 ```

 #### Optional next steps
-- Can you make the json output string span multiple lines and be properly indented?
-In other words, look like the below when it's outputted?
-You may need to look this one up online if you can't figure it out on your own!
+- By default, javascript smooshes together the whole JSON object onto one line.
+Can you make the JSON output string span multiple lines and be properly indented - In other words, look like the below when it's outputted?
+You may need to look this one up online!
 ```
 {
   "counts": [150, 12, 4, 37],